 Sometimes you don’t even realize you are being abused, and sometimes it’s so obvious that the only question is, “why do I take this?”.
 If you can clearly read the subtle signs of emotional abuse, then it’s time to take action and protect yourself.

-If you are not sure whether you’re being abused or not, you should know that in most cases abusers want to control other people.
+If you are not sure whether you’re being abused or not, you should know that, in most cases, abusers want to control other people.
 They are possessive and can use any form of abuse to gain control.

 Verbal abuse could manifest itself as ordering, swearing, lying, calling names, criticizing, blaming, etc.

 Some signs of spousal emotional abuse are not so direct.
 They could be in the form of communication that is inappropriate and hurtful, such as sarcasm, offensive joking, or making unpleasant statements without being overly aggressive.